easysoftware/rys/README.md

 Rys::Feature.add('issue.show')
 ```

 All features have tree structure so if parent disabled all children are disabled too.
-For example
+For example:

 ```ruby
 Rys::Feature.add('issue.show')